ga94zot/svcp2023/01_howto.md

 ## Summer School Dates
 * Registration deadline (with hotel reservation): 27 Feb.
 2023
 * Registration deadline (without hotel reservation): 15 May 2023
+* Welcome dinner: evening of **02 July 2023 (Starts at 19:30)**
 * Summer School: **03 -- 04 July 2023**

 ## Awards

 ### Best Presentation/Poster Award
-Directly after the last presentation/poster award at the Summer School the participants vote democratically for their favourite presentation/poster award.
+Directly after the last presentation at the Summer School the participants vote democratically for their favourite presentation/poster.
 The two winners will receive a certificate and 250 Euro each.

 ### Joint Research Incubator Award